DrGlitchMX/OTR_FileMangler/README.md

 This tiny script wants to help the effort.
 Its purpose is to copy files from an **incoming** folder to either the correct subfolder in a "series" folder, or to a more generic "movies" folder.

+# LICENSE NOTE
+I am deeply sorry, but I initially forgot to put this software under an explicit license.
+My bad!
+This is now fixed, this code is licensed under **GPLv3**.